Current as of January 2015 | Download print version (in PDF)

 Foundations: Foundations by law must serve public benefit purposes.
 These purposes include: the development and protection of spiritual and cultural values; humanitarian objectives, including the protection of health and human rights, especially of children and youth; protection and development of the environment; preservation of natural values; the development of science, learning, and sports; and individually targeted humanitarian assistance for individuals or groups who are in mortal danger or who have been affected by a natural disaster (Law on Foundations Section 2(3)).

-NPOS: NPOs must render public benefit services.
-Permissible activities include: health care, social assistance, humanitarian care, development, protection and presentation of spiritual and cultural values, protection of human rights and basic freedoms, education (including physical education), science, development, technological and information services, environmental development and preservation, health protection, regional employment and development, and social welfare services including providing, administering, maintaining, and reconstructing dwellings (Law on NPOs Section 2(2)).
+NPOs: NPOs must render public benefit services.
+Permissible activities for NPOs include: health care, social assistance, humanitarian care, development, protection and presentation of spiritual and cultural values, protection of human rights and basic freedoms, education (including physical education), science, technological and information services, environmental development and preservation, regional employment and development services, and social welfare services including providing, administering, maintaining, and reconstructing dwellings (Law on NPOs Section 2(2)).

-Foundations: The Law on Foundations requires that foundations pursue public benefit purposes and that the activities of the foundation be in accordance with the public benefit purpose of the foundation (Law on Foundations Section 2(7)).
+Foundations: The Law on Foundations requires that foundations pursue public benefit purposes through the provision of financial and material support from the foundation’s property.
+The foundation is also entitled to administer its property and property of contracted trusts, as well as be engaged in other activities in accordance with the public benefit purpose of the foundation (Law on Foundations Section 2(6) and 2(7)).
 Board members of foundations do not receive any remuneration for their services, but they may be reimbursed for travel and related expenses within the limits established in separate regulations (Law on Foundations Section 21(4)).
-With the exception of assistance related to natural disasters and provided from a specific trust created by the foundation for that purpose, the assets of a foundation may not be distributed to a founder, member of the board of directors or other body of the foundation, or any relatives thereof (Law on Foundations Section 33(4)).
+With the exception of assistance related to natural disasters and provided from a specific trust created by the foundation for that purpose, the assets of a foundation may not be distributed to a founder, member of the board of trustees or other body of the foundation, or any relatives thereof (Law on Foundations Section 33(4)).

-NI Funds: Money or assets of NI funds may not be given to a founder or board member or any close relative thereof, or to a member of the body of a legal entity that made a donation to the NI fund (Law on Non-Investment Funds Section 23(5)).
-The administrative expenses of an NI fund may not exceed 15% of the fund’s total expenditures, not including expenses for registration, fundraising, auditing, and verification of proper use of grants (Law on Non-Investment Funds Section 21(4)).
-Board members must perform their duties without any remuneration, except for reimbursement of travel and other expenses within limits established by separate legislation (Law on Non-Investment Funds Section 17(5)).
+NI Funds: Money or assets of NI funds may not be given to a founder or board member or any close relative thereof, or to a member of the body of a legal entity that made a donation to the NI fund (Law on NI Funds Section 23(4)).
+The administrative expenses of an NI fund may not exceed 15% of the fund’s total expenditures, not including expenses for registration, fundraising, auditing, and verification of proper use of grants (Law on NI Funds Section 21(4)).
+Board members must perform their duties without any remuneration, except for reimbursement of travel and other expenses within limits established by separate legislation (Law on NI Funds Section 17(5)).

-Associations: The Law on Associations contains no explicit conditions regarding on-going or residual proprietary interests of members or donors.
-In fact, members of mutual benefit associations can claim retrieval of their non-monetary contributions and membership dues when leaving the association, if the organization’s governing documents do not provide otherwise.
+Associations: The Law on Associations does not contain any explicit conditions regarding ongoing or residual proprietary interests of members or donors.
+In fact, members of mutual benefit associations may claim retrieval of their non-monetary contributions and membership dues when leaving the association, if the organization’s governing documents provide for this.

 According to Act No. 578/2004 on Providers of Health Care, NPOs may also be established by the state, in which case the state endows the NPO with certain property assets, such as a building and equipment, from which the NPO is to be formed.
-In the case of termination of these state-established, health care-providing NPOs, all property endowed to the NPO must be returned to the state or at least compensated in proportion to its original value from the liquidation balance (Law on NPOs Section 37(b), referring to Section 102(b) of Act No. 578/2004).
+In the case of termination of these state-established, health care-providing NPOs, all property endowed to the NPO must be returned to the state or at least compensated in proportion to its original value from the liquidation balance (Law on NPOs Section 37(b), referring to Sections 100(b) and 100(c) of the Act No. 578/2004).

-Associations: There are few rules governing the dissolution of associations.
-It is generally permissible for an association, upon dissolution, to distribute assets remaining in the liquidation balance to members (or any other persons) as determined by the body specified in the association’s governing documents.
+Associations: There are few rules governing the dissolution of associations (Law on Associations Section 12).
+In general, it is permissible for an association to include into its by-laws a provision allowing, upon dissolution, the distribution of assets remaining in the liquidation balance to members (or any other persons), as determined by the body specified in the association’s registered by-laws (or by court decision, in the case of a court-ordered dissolution).

 1. General Activities